Yep I said what I said. This is a topic that drives me mad.

 In academia, the teaching versus research mindset is common, yet it’s also deeply flawed.
-The belief that you have to choose between being a “good teacher” and a “serious researcher” creates unnecessary division.
-But the truth is, you can excel in both areas by developing effective strategies that balance your career and personal well-being.
+The belief that you have to choose between being a “good teacher” and a “serious researcher” creates unnecessary division - amongst colleagues and mentally for you.
+But the truth is, you can excel in both areas.

 The Myth of the Dichotomy